Xiaxin-Tang/assignment1/.ipynb_checkpoints/README-checkpoint.md

 pwd
 ```

-If you've downloaded the [assignment-1](https://github.com/MUSA-550-Fall-2023/assignment-1)
+If you've downloaded the [assignment-1](https://github.com/musa-550-fall-2024/assignment1)
 repository to your computer, it usually makes sense to launch the
 Jupyter notebook from this folder instead of the default folder.
-You can
-change the start-up folder by first navigating to your assignment folder in
-the command line: see instructions [here](https://musa-550-fall-2023.github.io/resource/jupyter.html#changing-the-jupyterlab-start-up-folder).

 ## Part 2: Exploring the Donut Effect for Philadelphia ZIP codes